 The facts are that when it comes to the workforce, most organizations implement broad-based yet highly fragmented initiatives, or invest the minimum required by regulation and law, or both (unfortunately, the same can also be said for most CRM initiatives).

 Yet, since there are no “Generally Accepted Performance Management Principles”, each enterprise is left to its own devices to imagine, construct, implement, sustain, and evolve its own ‘unique’ approach.
-And, do so with the participation of stakeholders, subject matter specialists, consultants, technologists and governments who have not agreed on any standards.
+And, do so with the participation of stakeholders, subject matter specialists, consultants, technologists and governments who have agreed on few uniform standards.

 The Financial Resource Management equivalent of this would be for each business in an economy to use its own independent accounting methods, systems, rules, processes and procedures.
-Which would lead to total chaos.
+Which would lead to total chaos, and terrible losses.
 Sadly, that’s the uncertain world within which most employees perceive that they live and work.
 The fundamental consequence is the under-performance of most human enterprises.

-Employee/Enterprise Performance Management (EPM) is an approach that applies the same process, procedure and technology rigor, consistency, and universality to workforce performance as organizations now apply to Financial Resource Management; at least within an organization.
-EPM’s objective is to create a coherent and comprehensive environment within which a workforce can thrive and optimize, and an organization can fulfill its potential and achieve its objectives.
+Enterprise Performance Management (EPM) is an approach that applies the same process, procedure and technology rigor, consistency, and universality to workforce performance as organizations now apply to Financial Resource Management; at least within an organization.
+EPM’s objective is to create a coherent environment within which a workforce can thrive and optimize, and an organization can fulfill its potential and achieve its objectives.

-In our strategy development and implementation client work over the past quarter century, we’ve discovered and evolved a range of guidelines that define the keys to success in rigorous and integrated EPM.
-These “Rules” evolve in scope from “big-picture” strategy-focused, to those that are more tactical and execution-specific.
-Based on the foundation of these guidelines, we’ll post ongoing observations, information, and opinions about business, organization, and government and their ongoing performance management initiatives.
+In our strategy development and implementation client work over the past thirty years, we’ve discovered and evolved a range of principles that define the keys to EPM success.
+These “Principles”, and the all-encompassing Great Law of Performance, evolve in scope from “big-picture” strategy-focused, to those that are more tactical and execution-specific.
+Based on the foundation of these principles, we’ll post ongoing observations, information, and opinions about business, organization, and government, and their ongoing performance management initiatives.